ivandrodri/ivan-homepage/projects/index.md

 - **2 streams: 202646 milliseconds**
 - **4 streams: 198754 milliseconds**

 > **Note:** In this example, only the **tool holder** is used for collision detection to manage GPU memory.
-If the GPU is overloaded with the full mesh data of all machine surfaces, as this is a small GPU, the limited resources (e.g., CUDA cores and memory) would force streams to execute sequentially, reducing the benefits of stream  parallelization.
-This can be seen for 4 streams where the speedup doesn't increase beyond the 2 stream case.
-However, with **multiple GPUs**, the full simulation (including all machine surfaces) would again  demonstrate significant stream parallelization speed-ups.
+> If the GPU is overloaded with the full mesh data of all machine surfaces, as this is a small GPU,
+> the limited resources (e.g., CUDA cores and memory) would force streams to execute sequentially, reducing the
+> benefits of stream  parallelization.
+This can be seen for 4 streams where the speedup doesn't increase beyond the
+> 2 stream case.
+Instead, from 1 to 2 streams the speedup is around 1.7.
+Nevertheless, with **multiple GPUs**, the full
+> simulation (including all machine surfaces) would again demonstrate significant stream parallelization speed-ups.

 ---